Ideas on future diplomacy and strategy found by clicking on the Canberra bomber and HMS Daring or links further below.

 THE GREAT DEBATE

 How much a nation spends on its defence is a political decision.
 British voters allow the House of Commons to take this decision.
-The present members chose to increase overseas aid by 40% through slashing defence spending by the roughly same amount.
-Put another way, the National Health Service is the third largest employer in the World behind the Chinese Army and the Indian Railways, yet Cameron-Clegg ideology preaches there is no way its £ 120 billions budget could shrink through greater efficiency.
-They also claim the previous Labour government left the defence budget under-funded by £ 38 billions for the next decade.
+The present members chose to increase overseas aid by 40% through slashing defence spending by roughly the same amount.
+Put another way, the National Health Service is the third largest employer in the World behind the Chinese Army and the Indian Railways, yet shared political ideology preaches there is no way its £ 120 billions budget could shrink through greater efficiency.
+The Conservatives also claim the previous Labour government left the defence budget under-funded by £ 38 billions for the next decade.
 The all party House of Commons Select Committee on Defence has doubts about this claim.
 Only £ 9 billions of the programme was under contract.
-That figure ties neatly with the figure given to me about two years ago by the Chief of the Air Staff, namely that a £ 1.5 billions increase on the defence budget - at that time - would allow all three services to carry out all their operations and equipment plans.
+That figure ties neatly with the figure given to me a few years ago by the Chief of the Air Staff, namely that a £ 1.5 billions increase on the defence budget - at that time - would have allowed all three services to carry out all their operations and equipment plans.

 For the moment - although I regard it political drivel - let's work from the government's story.
-Add the so-called £ 38 billion black hole to reductions of £ 4 billion a year over the five years of this Parliament and that makes near enough £ 60 billions less money over the next five years.
+Add the so-called £ 38 billion black hole to reductions of £ 4 billion a year over the five years of the previous Parliament and that makes near enough £ 60 billions less money over the next five years.
 A calculation based on their own figures.
+Just as the government tried to hide their hopelessly wrong immigration numbers, so they try to pass the buck for their lack of enough investment in defence at a time of increasing danger.

 All below should be read with the above remarks in mind.